December 7, 2024

 Pat lived a quiet life.

 He was a mid thirties something, wellkept, single man.
-He never felt the need to be apart of speed dating and gardening groups.
-He found a lot of his enjoyment in the company of his ginger, bushy-tailed cat Trick as well as the peace of his bedroom flat in Aro Valley, Wellington.
+He never felt the need to be a part of speed dating and gardening groups.
+He found a lot of enjoyment in the company of his ginger, bushy-tailed cat Trick as well as the peace of his bedroom flat in Aro Valley, Wellington.

-As Pat’s 39th birthday approached, he found that begun to reflect more on his earlier years.
-In his self-awareness, he realised that he’d become more reflective as he begun to notice the tells of his ageing frame.
+As Pat’s 39th birthday approached, he began to reflect more on his earlier years.
+In his self-awareness, he realised that he’d become more reflective as he began to notice the tells of his ageing frame.
 In Pat’s job, he was a seasoned and solitary IT Mr. Fix-It - a force of wisdom and knowledge on his own.
 Amongst the few friends that he had, his years had got away with him.
-At times the ribbing of a self-depricating New Zealand culture started to wear on him too.
+At times the ribbing of a self-deprecating New Zealand culture started to wear on him too.

 One day, Pat had gone to see his doctor for a general check up.
 The bus driver who dropped Pat outside the practice was in a particularly nice mood - an entry into Pat’s day that had him tapping his toes all the way to the reception desk.
 The doctor on the other hand was less gregarious.
-He had Pat stand on the scales...88kg...179cm...he scribbed on his paper, stuffed it in Pat’s cupped hands and mumbled the words ‘good day!’.
+He had Pat stand on the scales...88 kg...179 cm...he scribbled on his paper, stuffed it in Pat’s cupped hands and mumbled the words ‘good day!’.

-On the walk to the bus stop, Pat was less happy than before, he flipped open his phone and Googled his BMI to find that he was 10kg over the normal weight for his height.
-The thoughts of his experiences at work and amoungst his friendships rushed as affirmation and clouded his self-assured beginning to the day.
+On the walk to the bus stop, Pat was less happy than before, he flipped open his phone and Googled his BMI to find that he was 10 kg over the normal weight for his height.
+The thoughts of his experiences at work and amongst his friendships rushed as affirmation and clouded his self-assured beginning to the day.
 Pat made it to the bus stop, sat down, let out a sigh and waited for the bus to arrive.

 A few moments later, a man on the street walked toward Pat with a smile - a powerful one, Pat thought.
 In that short few seconds of an exchange, Pat felt noticed and present - the clouds seemed to dangle away like theatre curtains.
 The man stopped, smiled and beamingly looked at Pat as if he knew him and said “Hey Big Boy, come to the Les Mills gym tonight - you’ll love it” seconds passed and again “Come to the Les Mills Gym - you’ll love it” and then walked off.